 - By 2025, the AI industry is going to be worth $190 billion (Markets and Markets)

 So, let’s get started and figure out how exactly is artificial intelligence changing or likely to change the insurance sector for the better in the coming future.

-Top 5 Positive Artificial Intelligence Impacts on the Insurance Sector:
+Top 5 Positive Artificial Intelligence Impacts on the Insurance Industry:

 Escalated Behavior-Based Insurance Policies

-One of the biggest ways AI is positively impacting the insurance sector is with the rise of usage-based or behavior-based insurance policies.
+One of the biggest ways Artificial Intelligence is positively impacting the insurance industry is with the rise of usage-based or behavior-based insurance policies.
 Earlier, the past activities of the customers laid the foundation for customer offers and premium policies.
 Now, AI enables collecting the customer data in real-time, enabling policy administration services companies to provide relevant policies or make appropriate changes in the previous policies.

 For instance, insurers are able to gain in-depth insights into the driving habits of their customers through their phones using AI.
 Phones can let the insurers know if the customers are following the safety standards set by the traffic police, how well are they accelerating, braking, and using other driving tools and features.
 All this data leads to better risk assessment and offering of customer premiums.